Wichita Water Quality at a Glance

 Check for Lead Pipes

-If your home was built before 1950, inspect your service line where water enters your home.
-Lead pipes are dull gray, soft enough to scratch with a key, and won’t attract a magnet.
-Contact Wichita Public Works & Utilities at (316) 268-8351 for testing assistance.
+If your home was built before 1986, inspect your service line where water enters your home.
+Lead pipes are dull grey, soft enough to scratch with a key, and won’t attract a magnet.
+Use Wichita’s free Service Line Inventory Tool to check your address, or contact Public Works & Utilities at (316) 268-8351 for testing assistance.

 Consider Filtration

-Although Wichita’s water meets all safety standards, residents with concerns about taste or specific contaminants may want to use NSF-certified filters (Standard 53) for drinking and cooking water, especially in older homes.
+While Wichita’s water meets all safety standards, independent testing shows 14 contaminants exceed health guidelines including arsenic and disinfection byproducts.
+Residents may want to use NSF-certified filters (Standard 53) for drinking and cooking, especially in older homes.
+See our water filter solutions guide for options suited to Wichita’s water profile.

 Use Water-Efficient Fixtures

-Install low-flow faucets, showerheads, and high-efficiency toilets to reduce water consumption.
-The city offers rebate programs for qualifying water-efficient fixtures and appliances.
-Visit savewichitawater.com for details on available rebates.
+Install low-flow faucets, showerheads, and high-efficiency toilets to reduce consumption.
+The city offers rebate programmes for qualifying water-efficient fixtures and appliances.
+Visit savewichitawater.com for details on available rebates and conservation tips.

 Report Issues

-Contact 316-268-8351 for water quality concerns or main breaks.
-For after-hours emergencies, call 316-268-4111.
-Report water leaks promptly to help conserve our community’s water resources during drought conditions.
+Contact (316) 268-8351 for water quality concerns or main breaks.
+For after-hours emergencies, call (316) 268-4111.
+Report water leaks promptly to help conserve the community’s water supply.
+Monitor our live boil water notices tracker for any active advisories in Wichita or the wider Kansas region.

 Frequently Asked Questions